apache/incubator-uniffle/docs/coordinator_guide.md

 ---
 layout: page
-displayTitle: Firestorm Coordinator Guide
+displayTitle: Uniffle Coordinator Guide
-title: Firestorm Coordinator Guide
+title: Uniffle Coordinator Guide
-description: Firestorm Coordinator Guide
+description: Uniffle Coordinator Guide
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with